How to Make Pie Crust with a Flaky Texture

 Before doing anything else with your pastry, let it chill in the fridge for at least an hour to help firm up the butter.
 We’ll say it a thousand times if we have to: Cold butter equals flaky crusts.

 To chill, form the pastry dough into a disk and cover it tightly with plastic wrap or waxed paper.
-You can stash it in the fridge for a few days or even freeze it if you’re working in advance.
+(Learn more tips on making perfect pie crust.)

 Step 4: Roll the pie crust